massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_12_lab_ak.md

 1. In the **Visual Studio Code** window, right-click the Explorer pane or activate the shortcut menu, and then select **Open in Terminal**.

-1. At the **Open** command prompt, enter the following command, and then select Enter to create a new .NET Core Web API application named **SimpleApi** in the current directory:
+1. At the **Open** command prompt, enter the following command, and then select Enter to create a new .NET Web API application named **SimpleApi** in the current directory:

     ```
     dotnet new webapi --output . --name SimpleApi